 Attending your Tele-Health Online Video or Telephone Call Appointment

-Where appropriate, you can now have a medicare rebated consultation with one of our specialist GPs online via a video call.
+Where appropriate, you can now have a tele health consultation with one of our specialist GPs online via a video call.

 All you need is an internet connection, suitable browser, and a compatible smartphone, tablet or computer.

 Video calling is as convenient as a phone call, with the added value of face-to-face communication.
-It will save you time and money, and brings your care closer to home.
+It will save you time, and brings your care closer to home.

 What kinds of consultations can be done via Tele-Health & how much does it cost?